 In 2006, the wireless industry was showcasing technology that was indistinguishable from magic.
 Soon, you would be able to use your phone to stream video and audio at the same time.
 Bell and Telus had formed a joint venture to build a shared 3G HSDPA network to compete with Rogers.
 BlackBerry and Nokia were kings until the iPhone changed everything in 2007.
 The red brand was exclusively distributing that newest iPhone 3Gs with a blazing top speed of 3.6Mbps.

 If you think that BlackBerry is from prehistoric times and anyone carrying it is a Luddite, think of where other important components of any modern digital services were when government policies were being contemplated.
 Public-cloud infrastructure was in its infancy - AWS launched the same year with Simple Storage Service (S3).
 Youtube and the machine learning algorithms that they pioneered had just launched in December 2005.
-Netflix was still ten years away (yes 2015!).
+Netflix was still five years away (yes 2010!).